hediye-ghafari/staywise-dashboard/README.md

 This project is designed as a portfolio-grade React application, showcasing real-world architecture, advanced state management, API integration, and clean UI patterns.

+## 🔑 Demo Access

+To access the dashboard, please use the demo credentials below:

+**Email:** demo@staywise.app
+**Password:** demo1234

+This account is for demonstration purposes only and has limited access.

 ## Features ✨

 📊 Dashboard analytics with charts (bookings, sales, occupancy)